 There was an article/video released in 2018 regarding Kelly’s disappearance by WHAS11.
 They keep saying that he vanished from Hazard, which is in a completely different county than Mousie/Larkslane.

-Sometime in the late ’90s, a tip came in urging police to look under a concrete porch that was poured at the home where he went missing from.
+Sometime in the late ’90s, a tip came in urging police to look under a concrete porch that was poured at the home where he went missing.
 I’m not sure of the date, none of the news articles I found that mentioned gave an exact time.

 After that, the last tip came into KSP in 2013.
 They were provided with a possible location where Kelly’s remains were rumored to have been buried, again, back on Pine Tree Hollow.
 After days of excavations and search efforts, they were unable to find any indication that it had ever been Kelly’s burial location.

-I would like to know if anyone else actually saw Kelly on the day he was reported missing.
-I only know of one reported sighting of Kelly, and that statement was given by another child.
-It’s since been omitted.
-Did anyone really see Kelly on the day he was reported missing?
-When was the last time anyone actually did see him?
-Was there anyone else at home at the time Kelly went missing?
+I would like to know if anyone else saw Kelly when he was reported missing.
+I only know of one reported sighting of Kelly, and another child gave that statement, which has since been omitted.
+Did anyone actually see Kelly on the day he was reported missing?
+When was the last time that he Was there anyone else at home at the time Kelly went missing?
 Where was her live-in boyfriend at the time?
 Why wasn’t she allowed to use the phone during an emergency?
 Was the phone story ever verified by LE?
-Why didn’t she just go to another neighbor and use their phone?
+Why didn’t she go to another neighbor and use their phone?
 Is it possible that something happened to Kelly earlier than the day he was reported missing?